Amy I-Lin Cheng

-Born in Taiwan, pianist Amy I-Lin Cheng has appeared on the concert stage in the United States, Germany, Switzerland, Denmark, Taiwan, Brazil, Canada, France, and Israel.
+Born in Taiwan, pianist Amy I-Lin Cheng has appeared on concert stages in the United States, Germany, Switzerland, Denmark, Taiwan, Brazil, Canada, France, and Israel.
 She has been described by the New York Concert Review as a pianist whose “control of the keyboard is complete, technique easy and relaxed, with a wide range of touch.”
 Late pianist Claude Frank described her as “a brilliant, sensitive, imaginative and most beguiling pianist.”
-Cheng’s live performances have been heard on WGBH, KCSC, WHYY, La Radio Suisse Romande-Espace 2, and NPR.
-She has presented recitals at venues such as the Isabella Stewart Gardner Museum, Merkin Concert Hall in New York City, Weill Recital Hall in Carnegie Hall, and National Concert Hall in Taipei, as well as on concert series across the United States.
-Cheng made her Boston concerto debut at the age of 17 at Jordan Hall under the direction of Benjamin Zhander.
+Amy’s performances have been heard on WGBH, KCSC, WHYY, La Radio Suisse Romande-Espace 2, WFMT, and NPR.
+Amy has presented recitals at venues such as the Isabella Stewart Gardner Museum, Merkin Concert Hall in New York City, Weill Recital Hall in Carnegie Hall, and National Concert Hall in Taipei, as well as on concert series across the United States.
+Amy made her Boston concerto debut at the age of 17 in Jordan Hall under the direction of Benjamin Zander.
 Since then, she has appeared as a concerto soloist with the ‘Musica Viva’ Moscow Chamber Orchestra, Taichung Philharmonic, Orchestra of the Pines in Texas, University Symphony Orchestra (University of Michigan), and the Oklahoma City Philharmonic, among others.
 In 2015, she gave the North American premiere of the Kaprálová Piano Concerto at the Hill Auditorium in Ann Arbor as part of the week-long Kaprálová Festival, hosted by the University of Michigan’s School of Music, Theatre & Dance.
-In Summer 2017, she gave the U.S. premiere of Improvisation on Misirlou, a single-movement piano concerto by Israeli-American composer Daniel Rein, with the Sewanee Symphony Orchestra during the Sewanee Summer Music Festival.
-In 2019, she gave the world premiere of the Double Concerto for YangQin and Piano by Taiwanese composer Chun-Da Huang, collaborating with the National Chinese Orchestra Taiwan (NCO), at the University of Michigan.
-Her recording of the Kaprálová piano concert was released in Summer 2021 on the Naxos label, with outstanding reviews.
+In Summer 2017, she gave the US premiere of Improvisation on Misirlou, a single-movement piano concerto by Israeli-American composer Daniel Rein, with the Sewanee Symphony Orchestra during the Sewanee Summer Music Festival.
+In 2019, she gave the world premiere of the Double Concerto for YangQin and Piano by Taiwanese composer Chun-Da Huang, collaborating with the National Chinese Orchestra Taiwan (NCO), at the University of Michigan, Ann Arbor.
+Her recording of the Kaprálová piano concert was released in Summer 2021 on Naxos, with outstanding reviews.
+Her recent video recordings include solo piano works by French composer Fernande Decruck, released on the Éditions Billaudot’s youtube channel in fall 2022.

-Cheng enjoys a career of teaching and has given piano and chamber music masterclasses across the U.S., in Brazil, Taiwan, and Germany for both college and pre-college students.
-Her university students have been awarded top prizes in MTNA competitions (Chamber Music), solo and concerto competitions, scholarships to graduate programs and summer festival programs, and many of her former students hold college appointments in the U.S. and abroad.
-Committed to the piano education of the younger generation, Cheng devotes her time to instructing young pianists.
-She has worked with young pianists and young chamber music groups in summer festivals, at the Franklin School for the Performing Arts Massachusetts, and at the Community Music School of Ann Arbor.
-Currently, she maintains a studio of private students in Ann Arbor, ages 7-17.
+Amy enjoys a career in teaching and has given piano and chamber music masterclasses across the USA, Brazil, Taiwan, and Germany for both college and pre-college students.
+Her university students have been awarded top prizes in MTNA competitions (Chamber Music), solo and concerto competitions, scholarships to graduate programs, and summer festival programs, and many of her former students hold college appointments in the US and abroad.
+Committed to piano education of the younger generation, Amy devotes her time to instructing young pianists.
+She has worked with young pianists and youth chamber music groups in summer festivals, at the Franklin School for the Performing Arts Massachusetts, and at the Community Music School of Ann Arbor.
+Currently, she maintains a small studio of private students in Ann Arbor.

-A graduate of The Curtis Institute of Music (BM), Yale University School of Music (MM and Artist Diploma), and the New England Conservatory (DMA), Cheng holds degrees in piano performance.
+A graduate of The Curtis Institute of Music (BM), Yale University School of Music (MM and Artist Diploma), and the New England Conservatory (DMA), Amy holds degrees in Piano Performance.
 Her principal teachers were Claude Frank, Wha-Kyung Byun, Rolf-Peter Wille, and Yi-Hsien Chang.
 She studied chamber music with Robert McDonald, Peter Frankl, Michael Friedmann, and Boris Berman.
-Prior to moving to Ann Arbor, Cheng was the head of the piano area at Oklahoma City University Wanda L. Bass School (06-09), and the assistant professor of piano at the Oklahoma State University (02-06).
-After serving as a collaborative pianist for the School of Music, Theatre & Dance at the University of Michigan briefly, Cheng joined the Department of Piano faculty in 2012 as a lecturer in piano where she teaches studio piano and coaches chamber music.
-She is currently the coordinator of piano chamber music and director of the U-M Piano Chamber Music series at the Bloomfield Public Library in Bloomfield and Kerrytown Concert House in Ann Arbor.
-In the summer, Cheng teaches at the Sewanee Summer Music Festival.
-She lives in Ann Arbor with her husband Chad Burrow, two children, and a family dog.
+Prior to moving to Ann Arbor, Amy was the Head of the Piano Area at Oklahoma City University Wanda L. Bass School (06-09), and the Assistant Professor of Piano at Oklahoma State University (02-06).
+After serving as a collaborative pianist for the School of Music, Theatre & Dance at the University of Michigan for two seasons, Amy joined the Piano Department faculty in 2012 as a Lecturer in Piano where she teaches studio piano and coaches chamber music.
+Since fall 2022, she continues her college teaching career as an Assistant Professor of Music – Piano and Piano Chamber Music Coordinator.
+In the summer, Amy is on faculty at the Sewanee Music Center.
+Amy lives in Ann Arbor with her husband Chad Burrow, two children, and a family dog.

 BM (piano performance), The Curtis Institute of Music